Read time :

 Quality analytics examines whether content attracts your ideal customer profile.
 Do content-sourced leads score higher?
 Which content produces leads that become opportunities?
 Does content engagement correlate with faster sales cycles?

 Segment analysis by ICP, persona, and deal stage reveals patterns.
-Maybe your technical deep dives attract qualified engineers, while your overview content attracts students researching papers.
+Maybe your technical deep-dives attract qualified engineers while your overview content attracts students researching for papers.

 CRM-native content tracking makes this analysis straightforward.
-Tools like Heeet show you exactly how many leads engage with each piece of content on your website, how many of those leads convert, and how much revenue each piece of content ultimately drives, all broken down by persona.
+As demonstrated in Heeet client demos, you can see exactly how many leads engage with each piece of content on your website, how many of those leads convert, and how much revenue each content piece ultimately influences, broken down by persona.
 This level of granularity tells you which content attracts your ICP versus which content generates noise.

 Top content marketing analytics tools and platforms